 CCI Study Group Puts Theory Into Action, Organizing Unity Celebration

 I'm once again checking in from California Correctional Institution (CCI).
 In 1966, Huey Newton and Bobby Seale planted the seeds of the Black Liberation movement in Oakland.
-The seeds they planted rapidly spread to the rest of the United States and now years latter we're fighting for the same things as the Panthers.
+The seeds they planted rapidly spread to the rest of the United States and now years later we're fighting for the same things as the Panthers.

 We still follow the same theme of Black nationalism, armed militancy, intercommunalism, and answering the call to join the revolutionary struggle.
-Even today, I can still see and hear the voices of comrades such as Huey P. Newton, Bobby Seal, Angela Davis, Gwen Fountaine, Fredrika Newton and Lil Bobby Hutton; their teachings, thoughts, practices.
+Even today, I can still see and hear the voices of comrades such as Huey P. Newton, Bobby Seale, Angela Davis, Gwen Fontaine, Fredrika Newton and Lil Bobby Hutton; their teachings, thoughts, practices.
 And they still resonate with significance and power through the pages of books.

 The spirit of the Panthers have been spread so deep into the roots of Black life and into the fabric of every African Community in America, that it's just natural for us to want to stand up and fight when we hear the call.
 In our homes, schools, hoods, jails, and prisons.
 That's the revolutionary legacy, and the spirit these comrades planted in us.